tomschlick/laravel-linkable/README.md

 # Laravel Linkable
 [![StyleCI](https://styleci.io/repos/68492905/shield)](https://styleci.io/repos/68492905) [![Build Status](https://travis-ci.org/tomschlick/laravel-linkable.svg)](https://travis-ci.org/tomschlick/laravel-linkable) [![Latest Stable Version](https://poser.pugx.org/tomschlick/laravel-linkable/v/stable)](https://packagist.org/packages/tomschlick/laravel-linkable) [![Total Downloads](https://poser.pugx.org/tomschlick/laravel-linkable/downloads)](https://packagist.org/packages/tomschlick/laravel-linkable) [![License](https://poser.pugx.org/tomschlick/laravel-linkable/license)](https://packagist.org/packages/tomschlick/laravel-linkable)
 --------
 Linkable allows you to bind named routes directly to your Eloquent models.
+It has been tested with Laravel 5.0 and above (although it may work on older versions as well).

 Making calls to `route()` each time you need to generate a url can be cumbersome and makes your Blade files unreadable.
 Instead with Linkable, you can use this syntax to generate a url:
 ```php